jeffinnes/100-days-of-code/r1-log.md

 I really wanted the date for the blog posts to show up as "X years X months X days ago" instead of just the raw timestamp from the DB.
 I played around with doing this in plain JS but ultimately decided to use Moment.js and its *duration* object.

 ### R1D2
+Working on adding an "edit post" function to the blog.
+Got stuck for a bit because I forgot that Handlebars automatically drills down the variable scope when you use the 'each' helper.
+Link to edit now correctly prefills the form fields with the posts but the actual editing is thowing an error... for now.